bjellesma/Notes/Coursera/Machine-Learning-Specialization/unsupervised-machine-learning.md

 Think of dimensionality reduction to something like studying for an exam.
 You might have textbooks, lecture notes, recordings, etc. You employ dimensionality reduction when you attempt to distill only the most relavent details from the text rather than memorize every single detail which is overwhelming.

+Unsupervised learning with one variable is often call **Univariate Linear Regression**.
+Think of plotting two points and finding the slot intercept equation of the line.